 - It is used to replace the old text with new text when we know the position of the text.

 - If you do not know the position of old text, then you better avoid using it or use it with the FIND function.
 In the start_num position, use the FIND function.

 - If you do not want to remove any character, input zero in the number of characters.

 - While working with Dates, ensure you convert it into text later replace it with the required text.
 If the result requires in Date format, not in text format, then input the DATEVALUE function to the result of REPLACE function.

 This has been a guide to REPLACE Formula in Excel.
-Here we discussed How to use REPLACE Formula in Excel along with practical examples and a downloadable excel template.
-You can also go through our other suggested articles –
+Here we discussed how to use REPLACE formula in excel along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles to learn more –